i-bazanov/Bitcoin-Cryptocurrency/README.md

-# scroogecoin.main.Transaction architecture for Scroodge coin
+# Transaction architecture for Scroodge coin